whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/01-introduction/01-02-p5js-introduction.md

 - [Setup Local Server](https://github.com/processing/p5.js/wiki/Local-server)

+### What is JavaScript?

+[JavaScript](../../../../coding/javascript.md) is a programming language.
+It is made for the coding the web, webpages, and web applications.
+It is one of many different program languages.
+Just like a spoken language, JavaScript has "grammar rules" called syntax, and a set of vocabulary that it understands.
+Everything must be programmed within this set of tools, step by step in sequence.
+JavaScript is an "interpreted language", which means that it goes step by step through the instructions in the code and does tasks in sequence.
+This is different than a compiled language like C used in programming an [Arduino](../../../../arduino/arduino-introduction.md) microcontroller.
+Before the Arduino can "run" the instructions in the code, it must be compiled first.
+That is not the case with interpreted languages like JavaScript or Python.

 ## What is a p5.js Web application?

 You probably have heard of [HTML](../../../../coding/html.md).
 If not, it stands for Hypertext Markup Language, and is the "code" of the internet.
 The page you are reading this on now is coded in HTML.
 But there is more to a webpage and a web application than just HTML.
 For the web page to do anything it needs some sort of programming language.
-This can be a server side language like PHP or a client side language like [JavaScript](../../../../coding/javascript.md), or both!
+This can be a server side language like PHP or a client side language like JavaScript, or both!
 Wait, what is a server?
 What is a client?

 The internet is just made up of files and computers that are connected to each other.
 The computer you are using now has a web browser that we refer to as the client.
 The client sends a request, the URL or the www address, of the page to the web server.
 The server then sends or serves the page to the client.
 Since a server is also a computer, it can perform tasks before sending the page to the client such as looking up current information in a database.
 The client's web browser can also perform programming tasks before displaying the webpage to the user in the browser.
 To do this the browser uses [CSS](../../../../coding/css.md) and JavaScript.
 CSS, or Cascading Style Sheets, make a webpage look visually interesting.
 HTML is just text and is relatively unstyled by default.